EBIO5460Fall2022/class-materials/03_3_repetition_structures_problem_set.md

 1:0
 ```

 ### Question 3

 Print all the numbers less than 1000 in the Fibonacci sequence.
-The first two numbers
-in the Fibonacci sequence are 0 and 1, and each subsequent number is the sum
-of the previous two.
+The first two numbers in the Fibonacci sequence are 0 and 1, and each subsequent number is the sum of the previous two.

 ### Question 4

-Calculate the factorial of a number.
-For example 5 factorial, denoted 5!, is equal
-to 5 x 4 x 3 x 2 x 1, while 0! is defined to be equal to 1.
-Hint: start with a specific
-case (e.g. 5!) then generalize your algorithm.
+Calculate the factorial of a number (non-negative integer).
+For example 5 factorial, denoted 5!, is equal to 5 x 4 x 3 x 2 x 1, while 0! is defined to be equal to 1.
+Hint: start with a specific case (e.g. 5!) then generalize your algorithm.

 ### Question 5

-Now modify your code in the previous example to calculate the factorial for all the
-numbers from 0 to n.
+Now modify your code in the previous example to calculate and print the factorial for all the integers from 0 to n.

 ### Question 6